 If you or your child was injured in a car accident, you should strongly consider contacting an experienced attorney in your area right away.
 The insurance companies involved will try to get you to settle quickly because that is good for their bottom line.
 When you sign a settlement agreement, you are cutting off your ability to ask for more money later on if your condition worsens.
 Before you know how severe your injuries are, signing an agreement could cost you financially for years to come.
 You could be on the hook for years of medical treatments with no insurance coverage.

-Auger & Auger, North Carolina car accident attorneys, can help you with your car accident claim.
+Auger & Auger, North Carolina Automobile Insurance attorneys, can help you with your car accident claim.
 We will fight for you to make sure you get the settlement you deserve for your accident claim.
 We can meet with you for a free consultation, and we only get paid when you get paid.
 We have over 26 years of experience representing clients just like you and have recovered over $50,000,000 for our clients.